 - A void cheque for direct deposit of benefit payments to your bank account.
 (Note we are unable to make direct deposits to “line of credit” accounts)

 Your benefit level is affected by your past gross income.
-You must report your monthly gross income on the application form so we can calculate your qualifying income.
+You will be required to report your monthly gross income on the application form so we can calculate your qualifying income.
 It will be calculated as 60% of your average gross weekly earnings.
-For licensed physicians your average weekly earnings will be calculated using the best 6 of the 12 months (or portion thereof) immediately prior to your leave.
-For residents (or physicians paid bi-weekly) your average weekly earnings will be calculated using the best six 4-week periods.
+For licensed physicians, your average weekly earnings will be calculated using the best 6 months (or portion thereof) in the 12-month period immediately prior to your leave.
+For residents (or physicians paid bi-weekly), your average weekly earnings will be calculated using the best six 4-week periods.